YottaDB/YDBAdminOpsGUI/README.md

 ```bash
 npm run dev
 ```
 - Navigate to http://localhost:8080.
-If port 8080 is unavailable, ```quasar``` will use the closest available port.
-Quasar will also report on the port being used whether it's 8080 or any other chosen available port
+If port 8080 is unavailable, the closest available port will be selected.

 #### Running the app in production mode.